steph-inners/steph-inners.github.io/index.md

 1. Disco Elysium
 2. Spiritfarer
 3. Minecraft (Classic "Survival Mode," with friends)
+4. We Love Katamari
+5. Stardew Valley
+6. The Legend of Zelda: Breath of the Wild
+7. Shadow of the Colossus

 ### Fun things from around the internet
 1. [Assume a Can Opener](https://en.wikipedia.org/wiki/Assume_a_can_opener)